derekpedersen/imgur-go/README.md

 This project is built using golang, if you don't have it installed on your machine you can find the [instructions here](https://golang.org/doc/install).

+### main.go

+This project is consumed by other projects and isn't an application that is itself deployed, so there is a `main.go` file at the root of the project just to make `golang` happy.
+I'm sure there is a more elegant solution but for now this is the setup.

 ## dependencies

 Currently the `imgur-go` package relies on `dep` for it's dependency management.
 If you don't have `dep` installed on your machine just follow the [instructions here](https://github.com/golang/dep#installation).